browsh-org/browsh/contrib/setup_windows_build_environment.md

 ## Setting up Go, NodeJs, and GOPATH
-Download and install Go at [Go download page](https://golang.org/dl/).
+Download and install Go for Windows at [Go download page](https://golang.org/dl/).

-Download and install NodeJs at [NodeJs download page](https://nodejs.org/en/download/)
+Download and install NodeJs for Windows at [NodeJs download page](https://nodejs.org/en/download/)

 Using Command Prompt or Powershell:

-Create a go directory:
+Create a go workspace:
 > mkdir go

 > cd go